A whirlwind of sheer opulence, unforgettable wild encounters and cosmopolitan city resplendence.

 The morning is devoted to visiting the falls section of the Mosi-oa-Tunya National Park.
 The local name translates to ‘the smoke that thunders’ and has been commonly used in the area for many hundreds of years.
 The sanctuary affords incredible views in all directions.
 A walk across the knife-edge bridge with the falls thundering into the chasm below is sure to be an exciting prospect.
 During peak flow, the mist rising above the falls can be seen from as far as sixty kilometers away.
 At the falls' entrance there is also an extensive African curio market and guests may take some time to view the different arts and crafts on display before returning to the hotel around midday.

-In the late afternoon, a sunset cruise is enjoyed on the mighty Zambezi River.
+In the late afternoon, a Zambezi River sunset cruise is enjoyed.
 Traditional cocktails and snacks are served aboard the river boat, with the sight of the sun setting over one of Africa's most impressive sights sure to be remembered for a lifetime.

 The morning is devoted to an elephant-back safari in a wilderness area not far from Livingstone.
 On arrival at the venue, guests will enjoy a short presentation about the project as well as a short lesson on how to interact with the elephants, after which the safari begins.
 An experienced elephant minder accompanies each elephant and visitor.
 The route follows a trail through the surrounding woodland and may include a stop along the banks of the Zambezi River.
 Riding silently atop a gigantic pachyderm is certainly an unforgettable experience.
 A full English breakfast is then enjoyed after which guests are transferred back to their hotel where the remainder of the day is spent at leisure.